What are B Cells? A Summary of B Lymphocytes

 The selected T cells become active T helper cells before they begin to massively replicate in a process called clonal expansion.
 At the same time, a B cell is similarly activated by detecting an antigen on its surface through use of a specific, pre-prepared antibody.
 However, this will have no effect until a T helper cell brushes against the B cell and binds to its MHC, along with the usual CD28 – B7 binding to recognize the B cell as ‘self’.
 At this point, the T helper cell releases cytokines – chemical messengers (IL4 specifically) – which are detected by the B cell, causing its activation.

-Once a naive B cell is activated, it begins to clonally expand as well, dividing multiple times and specializing (differentiating) the resulting ‘daughter cells’ into either plasma cells or B memory cells.
-The B memory cells are kept in order to maintain immunity, while the plasma cells begin to produce antibodies, releasing them into surrounding tissues and the blood.
+Once a naive B cell is activated, it begins to clonally expand as well, dividing multiple times and specializing (differentiating) the resulting ‘daughter cells’ into either plasma cells or memory B cells.
+The memory B cells are kept in order to maintain immunity, while the plasma cells begin to produce antibodies, releasing them into surrounding tissues and the blood.
+Memory B cells can circulate in the bloodstream in a dormant state, sometimes for decades before they activate.

 Savina, A., & Amigorena, S. (2007).
 Phagocytosis and antigen presentation in dendritic cells.
 Immunological Reviews, 219(1), 143-156. https://dx.doi.org/10.1111/j.1600-065x.2007.00552.x